aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 Later on in the project we started decoupling the Accelerator config from the construct properties.
 Good examples are in `src/lib/cdk-constructs/`.

-Keeping the configuration decoupled from the constructs improves reusability and robustness of the codebase.
+Decoupling the configuration from the constructs improves reusability and robustness of the codebase.

 ### 2.2.
 Libraries & Tools